 Participants will be living in specified apartments with three roommates of the same gender.
 Each apartment has two bedrooms, with two people per bedroom.
 Only GCL participants are allowed to live in these apartments.

 It is strongly recommended that participants travel alone to Washington, D.C. for the duration of the program due to the intense curriculum.
 GCL is extremely demanding in terms of time since there are scheduled activities from 9:00 a.m. to 4:00 p.m. from Monday through Friday.
 In addition, we place a great emphasis on the networking and integration among the program participants through social activities which occur beyond the classroom, and by having family members present, we have seen that this prevents 100 percent integration with the group.

-Every admitted participant must pay a registration fee in the amount of $2,500.00 USD before arriving to Washington, D.C., via wire transfer or credit card.
+Every admitted participant that receives a full-scholarship must pay a registration fee in the amount of $2,500 USD.
+Those receiving a partial scholarship will only be required to pay tuition costs in the amount not covered by the scholarship (registration fee waived).
+Payment must be made before arriving to Washington, D.C., via wire transfer or direct deposit at a PNC Bank branch.
 Further instructions will be given once accepted to the program.

 Travel and Visas

-By applying to the GCL program, applicants are competing to obtain a scholarship worth $25,000.00 USD which covers roundtrip airfare to Washington, D.C., from their country of origin, among other things.
+By applying to the GCL program, applicants are competing to obtain a full or partial scholarship, which covers roundtrip airfare to Washington, D.C., from their country of origin, among other things.
 Participants who are accepted will be responsible for coordinating their flight schedule with a specific travel agent designated by Georgetown University.